experimentarium/etsap-tiam/docs/exogenous/cost-potential-curves-hydrogen.md

-# Cost Potential Curves for Hydrogen
+# Regional based Cost Potential Curves for Hydrogen

 ## General information
 The cost potential curves are derived by using the models GLAES and RESKit.
 A detailed description can be found in [1].
 The minimal costs for hydrogen production, based on level 1, can be seen in figure 1.
 All belonging values can be found in figure 2.